jyztintan/tp/docs/UserGuide.md

 <u>Filter by Remark format:</u> `filter r/KEYPHRASE`

 - Returns the list of clients whose remarks include the specified keyphrase.
-- Keyphrase input should not be empty.
+- Keyphrase input should be non-empty.
 - The search is **case-insensitive**.
   - `filter r/FOOD` matches person with remark "He loves food."
 - **Partial fragments** of remarks will still be matched.